elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Rewritten Falco overrides to use user editable macros with is used by upstream configuration.
 - User alertmanager is now enabled by default.
 - Moved the excluded namespace for velero and hnc from templates to configs.
+- Changed so the instance label for node-exporter metrics now uses the node name instead of the IP

 ### Fixed